ekirts-h/ESPNOW_AUDIO/README.md

 Very slight delay between source and sink side playback.
 Noticeable when source and sink playing at the same time.

+Susceptible to interference at higher PHY rates, at MCS6 moving a wireless mouse around was enough to cause audio to skip

 ToDO:
 ~change to broadcast based so there is no wait for an ack, make different data packet formatting for different purposes~ cleanup code, change wifi menuconfig settings for rx/tx.